-How to configure custom DNS on Linux?
+How to change DNS on Linux?

 This guide will show you how to edit, add, or remove the DNS settings on your Linux device.